serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ## Serverless-Graphql repository

-It’s actually pretty straightforward to get your HTTP endpoint up and running.
+It’s pretty straightforward to get your HTTP endpoint up and running.

-To illustrate how you would do this, I put a [GraphQL example app and starter kit](https://github.com/serverless/serverless-graphql) in the Serverless Framework example repo.
+I am happy to announce our Open Source Initiatives with @nikgraf in [Serverless and GraphQL Repository](https://github.com/serverless/serverless-graphql).
 There, I walk through all the steps in detail.
 Go check it out!

+Repository comes in two flavor —

+1. API Gateway and Lambda Backend where you manage GraphQL server in AWS Lambda using Apollo-Server-Lambda and connect with DynamoDB, wrapper around REST API  and RDS (MySQL, Aurora, and Postgres) and many more integrations coming.
+2. AppSync Backend where you don’t manage any GraphQL Server and use built-in integrations with DynamoDB, Elastic Search and a wrapper around REST API using AWS Lambda.

-Overall, there really isn’t much code nor configuration required.
+Overall, there isn’t much code nor configuration required.
 You can get this to a production-ready setup in a few minutes.
+In this blog, I am going to explore creating GraphQL endpoints using API Gateway and Lambda Backend.
+I am going to talk about Appysnc in my next blog.

+Step 1: Configure Serverless Template

 You’ll specify in your `serverless.yml` that you are setting up a GraphQL HTTP endpoint: